Västerbotten County: Provinces

-Västerbotten County covers the province of Västerbotten and parts of the provinces Lapland and Ångermanland.
-Prior to 1809, though, it covered much more extensive space.
+Västerbotten County, also known as Västerbottens län in Swedish, is located in the northern part of Sweden.
+It shares borders with Västernorrland, Jämtland, and Norrbotten counties, as well as the Norwegian county of Nordland and the Gulf of Bothnia.
+The county's capital is Umeå, which is home to approximately half of the population when combined with the largest town in the northern part, Skellefteå.
+These two municipalities make up the majority of the population.
+The county boasts vast wilderness areas and has a land area larger than that of Denmark, the Netherlands or Switzerland.

 Administration

 The main aim of the County Administrative Board is to fulfil the goals set in national politics by the Riksdag and the Government, to co-ordinate the interests of the county, to promote the development of the county, to establish regional goals, and to safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government Agency headed by a Governor.
 See List of Västerbotten Governors.

 Politics

-The County Council of Västerbotten or Västerbotten läns landsting.
+The Regional Council of Västerbotten or Region Västerbotten.

 Riksdag elections

 The table details all Riksdag election results of Västerbotten County since the unicameral era began in 1970.
 The blocs denote which party would support the Prime Minister or the lead opposition party towards the end of the elected parliament.